-The price tag for most washing machines are right at the range where affordability meets the need to finance your new washer, hence why many use financing to bring home their new washing machine.
-Available brands to consider for both front load and available top load washers include:
+The price tag for most washing machines is right at the range where affordability meets the need to finance your new washer, hence why many use financing to bring home their new washing machine.
+Available brands to consider for both front-load and available top-load washers include:

 What do you do when your dryer stops working?
 You get a new one.

 In most cases, a new gas or electric dryer costs just as much, or close to as much, as getting an older model fixed.
 However, that expense seems to come at the wrong time in most cases, so most buyers will often purchase their dryer with financing.

 When purchasing a new dryer, you will always want to make sure you know what brand you prefer and do your research ahead of time.
 Here are a few popular brands: